12 (Tue) April 2016

 in my apartment

-I usually give away the gravy and rice to a homeless family — they probably think that I’m crazy, giving away the best part.
+When I emerge from the store, I give away the gravy and rice to a homeless family on the street – they probably think that I’m crazy, giving away the best part.